 Container Grown Pecan Trees

 All seed stock for our trees comes from superior trees within our orchards.
 After extensive trials, we have developed our proprietary TLOG™ germination system.
 This system allows us to force germinate our seed and produce a consistent same age root stock.
 We then air prune the taproot twice to break the tap root dominance.
-When this is done, we are able to manipulate and train the roots to a dense fibrous root system.
-This is accomplished by growing our trees in patented, spun fabric polymer coated Rootmaker containers.
+When this is done, we are able to manipulate and train the roots to a dense fibrous root system by growing our trees in patented Rootmaker containers.

 Low Input Pecan Trees

-Pecan trees are either Type I(protandrous) and Type II(protogynous).
+Pecan Trees are either Type I(protandrous) and Type II(protogynous).
 Type I trees mature pollen and release it first.
-On Type II trees the female flowers are receptive first and then after the female flowers are no longer receptive the pollen is released.
+On Type II trees the female flowers are receptive first and then the pollen is released.
 Type I and Type II trees with overlapping pollen release and receptivity should be planted together to insure pollination.

 Growing Pecan Trees